Vilémov (Děčín District): Administrative division

+Etymology

+The initial German name of Vilémov was Wilhelmsdorf (i.e. "Wilhelm's village").
+The German name Wölmsdorf was a dialectical form of Wilhelmsdorf and was used both in Czech and German from 1833 until 1946.
+In 1946, the municipality and the village were renamed Vilémov.

 Geography

 Vilémov is located about 25 km northeast of Děčín and 41 km northeast of Ústí nad Labem, on the border with Germany.
 It lies in the Lusatian Highlands.
 The highest point is at 475 m above sea level.
 The municipality is located in the Šluknov Hook area.
 The Sebnitz River (here called Vilémovský potok) flows through the municipality.

 History

 The first written mention of Vilémov is from 1410.
-The village with the same name was founded in this locality around 1280.
+The village was founded during the colonisation by the Berka of Dubá family in the 13th century.
+The Berkas of Dubá owned Vilémov until 1451.
+In 1451, it was acquired by Duke Frederick II of Saxony.
+From 1566, Vilémov was part of the Lipová estate and shared its owners.

 Transport

 Vilémov is located on the railway line Děčín–Rumburk via Bad Schandau and Sebnitz.
-The train stop is served by České dráhy in cooperation with DB Regio.

 Sport

 Vilémov is home to a football club SK Stap Tratec Vilémov, which plays in the lower amateur tiers.

 Sights

 The main landmark of Vilémov is the Church of the Annunciation.
 It was built in the Baroque style in 1728–1731.
-Stations of the Cross around the church were added in 1765–1766.
+The Stations of the Cross around the church were added in 1765–1766.